Giovanni Di Stefano (fraudster): Personal legal history

 As a result of the investigation he was eventually arrested in 2011 in Spain (see paragraph below).
 The Law Society declared that he was "not a solicitor, or a registered foreign lawyer, or a registered European lawyer", and that they were unable to verify either his legal qualifications or his status as a foreign lawyer despite going to considerable lengths, and despite asking Di Stefano himself for the information.
 The Law Society of Scotland and the Ordine Degli Avvocati of Rome have also said that he is not a registered solicitor.
 His name does not appear in Italy's national lawyers' register.
 Di Stefano claims that he does not need to register with either the Law Society nor with any Italian bar association in order to practise in the UK, a claim that is rejected by the Law Society.

 As of 2004, Di Stefano could not represent his clients directly, and he had to represent them through Paul Martin & Co, a firm associated with his legal firm Studio Legale Internazionale that acts as his agent.
-Alastair Cook, co-director of the BBC series that made a documentary about Di Stefano said "(...)
+Alistair Cooke, co-director of the BBC series that made a documentary about Di Stefano said "(...)
 We witnessed him in court, but he never actually stands up and pretends to be a lawyer.
 He assembles a legal team and acts as a middle man, whispering in lawyers' ears as they act on behalf of clients.
 He knows a lot of criminals and introduces them to his legal teams who get them off on technicalities or help them retain their assets."

 In March 2006, Ireland Chief Justice Murray told Di Stefano that he would have to provide proof of his legal qualifications before he could act for Patrick 'Dutchy' Holland and be his legal representative, and he eventually ruled that Di Stefano had failed to provide any credential.

 Di Stefano sued Murray for the negative remarks made about him during the case, but he later dropped his complaint, saying that he did not want to harm a "great jurist" just to win a case.

 English libel law changed with the Defamation Act 2013, reducing the potential for abuse to exert a chilling effect.